zeitgeistpm/documentation/docs/learn/betting_strategy.md

 prediction, this results in a loss for the liquidity providers, but they receive a better prediction as compensation.

-The question then is, how the liquidity providers can minimize losses or maximize the quality of information they receive.
+The question then is how the liquidity providers can minimize losses or maximize the quality of information they receive.
 The liquidity is key.
 If the pool is too shallow, and, thus, the market is too thin, then the potential losses for the LPs are quite small, and it is very easy for traders to move the price.
 But this is not a good situation for the traders: Not only do they deal with excessive slippage, but they are also forced to give up their information at a very low price.
-For example, if the pool is so shallow that any trader can only buy 10 units of a particular outcome token, their profit is limited to
+For example, if the pool is so shallow that any trader can only buy 10 units of a particular outcome token, their profit is limited to \$10.
-\$10.
 Most non-publicly available information is worth more than that, and may very well discourage knowledgeable informants from participating in the market, which may hurt the quality of the prediction.

 On the other hand, if the pool is too deep, and, thus, the market is too thick, then the potential losses of the LPs is quite large, and it is very difficult